carnechon/MySQL-FastAPI/README.md

 ```

 This can also be done using cURL.
+You can modify the example values that are not enclosed in "" quotes for each request.
 ```
 > curl get http://localhost:8000/city ...city
 > curl -X POST -H "Content-Type: application/json" -d '{"id": 4080, "name": "City Name", "countryCode": "USA", "district": "LosAlamos", "population": 1000}' http://localhost:8000/city